ntamvl/rails5_starter/README.md

 ```

 NOTE:
-For me, on Rails 5.1, I needed to change this line:
+On Rails 5.1, I needed to change this line:
 ```
 user = User.fromomniauth(env["omniauth.auth"])
 to: